Jta26/Chat-Translate/Report.md

 ## Introduction:
 Bridges Chat Translator is a project for Pitt MSIS class Network and Web Data Technologies.
 It is a cross-language live-messaging app that enables users that speak two different languages to have their messages auto translated via the azure translation API.
 This report describes our backend, frontend and database systems.
 We conclude the report with our roles in this project.

+## Frontend:
+Frontend:
+EJS/HTML
+CSS
+Bootstrap
+JavaScript

+The front end was implemented as follows: We created the login/signup pages using EJS and CSS to enable the users to access the web application.
+Login and Sign up pages were implemented in EJS and bootstrap.
+Whenever, the user’s login or signup, they were directed to the main dashboard which had the following which had a list with the names of the members on the chat and  chat box for sending and viewing messages.

 ## Backend:
 Our backend is hosted by a server that handles the user and chat data.
 The server routes requests and provides requested data back to the client.
 Sessions are managed by the server.
 The chat rooms are managed using web sockets that were leveraged from Socket.io.